wpscanteam/wpscan/README.md

 The WPScan software (henceforth referred to simply as "WPScan") is dual-licensed - Copyright 2011-2019 WPScan Team.

-Cases that include commercialization of WPScan require a commercial, non-free license.
+Cases that include the commercialization of WPScan require a commercial, non-free license.
 Otherwise, WPScan can be used without charge under the terms set out below.

 ### 1. Definitions